 Start By Informing Your Employer, Supervisor Or Manager

-The first step following an accident at work is to make sure that your immediate line manager or supervisor is informed of the incident.
+The first step to follow if you’re wondering what to do following an accident at work is to make sure that your immediate line manager or supervisor is informed of the incident.
 There are several very good reasons for this.

 Your supervisor will understand the accident and emergency procedures at work, and will be able to a) make sure you receive first aid treatment, and b) ensure that the hazard that caused the accident is dealt with.
 Your supervisor will also be able to tell you what steps you need to take to report the accident officially.
 Your supervisor will have to report further up the chain of command and may have to become involved in a Health & Safety audit in the future, so it is important that they are made aware that the accident took place.

 It is very important to record all workplace accidents in the company accident book.
 Every company has to keep an accident book, and entries in it act as the official report of how the accident happened.
 The accident book can be reviewed by the Health & Safety Executive during an H&S audit if required.

 What to do after an accident at work to ensure it is recorded correctly

 The accident book has to be made accessible to all employees, and should not be locked away or made it difficult to access.
 When you complete your report in the accident book, you may receive a receipt that is signed by one of the H&S representatives that are acting on behalf of the employer.
 If you can’t fill in the accident book right away, if you have had to rush to the hospital for treatment, for example, you should either fill it in as soon as you can or get a co-worker to make an accident report for you if possible.